 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-The effects generated from this will be short-term and imperceptible given the scale of construction activity proposed, however.
 Off-site refuelling of construction plant will take place and no fuels will be stored on site during the construction phase.
 Excavation activities will be undertaken during construction.
 It is expected excavated material will consist of soil and stone.
 This material will be reutilized on-site or dispatched to an appropriately authorised facility.
 Domestic wastewater will be generated during the operational phase of the proposed development.
-This will be directed to the existing foul water network south-east of the site through a proposed connection.
-The proposed construction works will be undertaken in accordance with Health and Safety standards and legislation and regulations.
+This will be directed to the existing foul water network west of the site through a proposed connection.
 A comprehensive Health and Safety Management Plan will be adopted and adhered to by the Contractor to ensure minimal risk in terms of human health.
 4. Will the Project produce solid wastes during construction or operation or decommissioning?
 There will be small amounts of construction and demolition related materials generated over the construction phase.
 Excavated soil and stone material will be re-utilised on-site where possible or will be dispatched to an authorised appropriate waste facility for management (depending on SI testing).
 All other incidental construction and demolition related waste material will be managed at appropriately authorised waste management facilities.
+A modest amount of sanitary waste will be generated from the sanitary facilities during the operational phase of the proposed development.
+Such waste will be collected from the proposed development by authorised waste collectors and sent to authorised waste facilities for management.
 No significant effects are anticipated in relation to waste generation.
 The level of construction waste generated onsite will be relatively small in nature given the scale and nature of the construction works.
 Waste generated during both phases will be collected and managed by appropriately authorised waste collectors/facilities in accordance with the provision of the Waste Management Act (as amended).